allanchua101/ipynta/docs/sourcing/S3Downloader.md

   - `local_file_path`: The local path where the `tar` file will get stored.

 - Triggers the download process from s3 using the `execute` method.
-- Utilizes the `TarPackager` class to extract the images compressed inside the tar file to a local directory (`./train`).

 ```py
 from ipynta.sourcing import S3Downloader